alibaba/pipcook/docs/tutorials/component-image-classification.md

 Note that the prediction result we give is the probability of each category.
 You can process this probability to the result you want.

 ## Conclusion
 In this way, the component recognition task based on the image classification model is completed.
 After completing the pipeline in our example, if you are interested in such tasks, you can also start preparing your own dataset for training.
 We have already introduced the format of the dataset in detail in the data preparation chapter.
-You only need to follow the file directory to easily prepare the data that matches our image classification pipeline. <br />
+You only need to follow the file directory to easily prepare the data that matches our image classification pipeline.